 Source: Tobacco Board, Govt. of India & Universal Leaf, Crop & Market Report – October 2024

-This variety of tobacco is grown in only three States in India viz.
-Andhra Pradesh, Karnataka and Telangana.
-Studies conducted by the Central Tobacco Research Institute (CTRI), Rajahmundry, have shown that FCV tobacco is more remunerative than other crops grown in the region, and is difficult to substitute.
+This variety of tobacco is grown in only two States in India viz.
+Andhra Pradesh and Karnataka.
+Studies conducted by the National Institute for Research on Commercial Agriculture(NICRA; previously known as Central Tobacco Research Institute), Rajahmundry, have shown that FCV tobacco is more remunerative than other crops grown in the region, and is difficult to substitute.